-In order to become a CIMA member, the candidate must:
+To become a CIMA member, the candidate must:

 CIMA exempts certain exam papers depending on your education level.

 In 2011, CIMA entered into a joint venture with the AICPA, the association for CPAs in the US.
-The purpose is to create a global management accounting designation called the CGMA, which stands for Chartered Global Management Accountant.
+The purpose was to create a global management accounting designation called the CGMA, which stands for Chartered Global Management Accountant.

-In order to become a CMA in the US, candidates must pass a 2-part exam and accumulate two consecutive years of relevant experience.
+To become a CMA in the US, candidates must pass a 2-part exam and accumulate two consecutive years of relevant experience.

 IMA’s strategy seems to be growing its membership base organically in different parts of the world.
-30% of new members are now from Asia Pacific and the Middle East.
+About 30% of new members are now from Asia Pacific and the Middle East.

 ICMA, which stands for the Institute of Certified Management Accountants, is the management accounting body that grants the CMA title in Australia.
-It is a relatively new institute founded in 1996, currently with 2,500 members including certificate holders and candidates.
+It is a relatively new institute founded in 1996, currently with 2,500 members, including certificate holders and candidates.

-ICMA and IMA proposed a merger in 2006 but it fell through in the end.
+ICMA and IMA proposed a merger in 2006, but it fell through in the end.
 For now, the Institute is not linked to any other professional bodies.

 The next question is, which certification should we go for?

 CIMA has the largest membership base and an important alliance with the AICPA.
-The certification is well recognized in many countries due to its size and history.
+The certification is well-recognized in many countries due to its size and history.
 Also, the program is very flexible as it allows candidates to start at different entry levels based on their education level and experience.

 IMA is smaller and with fewer alliances, but it has successfully built up a sizeable footprint in China and the Middle East.
 The CMA program is also simpler: it only requires 2 exam sections, versus the 15 exams in CIMA if you cannot get hold of any exemptions.